hundin-billig/python-network-scripts/Network Server Chat/readme.txt

 This is a very rudimentary server/client chat program.
 There are no bells and/or whistles.
-You can run both on the same computer, or on separate machunes.
+You can run both on the same computer, or on separate machines.